bwydoogh/domoticz-scripts/README.md

 ## Milight Python script (API V6 - setup: Milight iBox + RGBW bulbs)
 This Python script is able to communicate with a iBox (**API version v6**; see http://www.limitlessled.com/dev/).
 The script can turn on or off all lights (all zones), including the iBox.
 This script works perfect in combination with a **virtual switch** (ON/OFF) in Domoticz.

-⚠ This is _work in progress_: zone control, dimming, color setting... are not implemented yet.

 Steps to follow:

 1. Put the script in your Domoticz scripts folder